petersbob/MME/Readme.md

 + Start up Melee and the sound effects will kick in once you start a fight.

 ### I can't get it to work!
-Musical Melee is still a young project and will likely be changing a quite often.
+Musical Melee is still a young project and will likely be changing quite often.
 Please be patient as we update and fix issues.